Symbolic Summation of Multivariate Rational Functions: Preliminaries

 The main idea of solving the summability problem is using mathematical induction to reduce the number of difference operators in this problem.
 To say explicitly, we shall reduce the $(\si_{x_1}, \ldots, \si_{x_n})$-summability problem for $f\in\bF(\vx)$ to the $(\si_{x_1}, \ldots, \si_{x_r})$-summability problem for another rational function $a\in\bF(\vx)$, where $r$ is smaller than $n$ and the base field $\bF(\vx)$ in the summability problem is unchanged.
 Similarly, we shall reduce the existence problem of telescopers of type $(\si_t; \si_{x_1}, \ldots, \si_{x_n})$ for $f\in\bK(t, \vx)$ to the existence problem of telescopers of type $(\si_t; \si_{x_1}, \ldots, \si_{x_r})$ for some rational function $a\in\bK(t, \vx)$.

-We introduce below a general definition of the summability problem and existence problem of telescopers, which plays a role of bridge in the method of mathematical induction for solving Problems~\ref{PROB:summability problem} and~\ref{PROB:telescopers}.
+We introduce below a general definition of the summability problem and existence problem of telescopers, which plays a central role to set up the reduction process for solving Problems~\ref{PROB:summability problem} and~\ref{PROB:telescopers}.
 Let $G_t=\langle \si_t, \si_{x_1}, \ldots, \si_{x_n}\rangle$ be the group generated by the shift operators $\si_t,\si_{x_1},\ldots,\si_{x_n}$ under the operation of composition of functions.
 Then $G_t$ is a free abelian group.
 For any $\tau\in G_t$, the difference operator $\Delta_\tau$ is defined by

 For short, we use $\Delta_{v}$ to denote $\Delta_{\si_{v}}$ for each $v\in\vv$.
 A finite subset $\{\tau_1,\ldots,\tau_r\}$ of $G_t$ is said to be $\Z$-{\em linearly independent} if for all $a_1,\ldots,a_r\in \Z$, we have